 The desktop app is useful with its customizable password generators that allow the user to save all sorts of important data securely, such as passwords, financial information, and much more.

 This way other than just saving a password, the user can also turn it into a digital wallet and save credit card & bank info, and personal IDs.
 As a password manager, it is pretty secure and lets users protect and operate many accounts through numerous devices.

 - Data is securely stored locally on the user’s device, and not on Enpass’s servers.
-It allows access to the data through smart-watches as well.
+It allows access to the data through smart watches as well.

-- Not only does it support the cross-platform feature, but it also has an auto-fill tool that allows automatic logins, fills in credit card and identification details.
+- Not only does it support the cross-platform feature, but it also has an auto-fill tool that allows automatic logins, and fills in credit card and identification details.

 - Data can be categorized and segregated according to the work environment.
 For example, there can be separate filling for personal, work, or family.